jbpauly/glucose-sleep-analysis/src/content/analysis/analysis.md

-This tool provides correlation insights based on the **Pearson's Correlation Coefficient** and **Ordinary Least Squares (OLS)** regression method.
-Below, you'll find additional information on these statistical tools.
+The dataset in this example analysis is based on real measurements (The data points are anonymized but the correlations are maintained).

 If you're not a Levels, Zero Fasting, or Whoop user, that's okay!
-Feel free to **play around with the sample dataset (correlations are real and the data points are anonymized)** to learn a bit about the relationship between metabolic health and lifestyle.
+You can still play around with the sample dataset to learn a bit about the possible relationships between metabolic health and lifestyle.

+Before digging into the dataset, feel free to review statistical terminology and interpretation principles below.